Kashaka Cas Cas Shaker (The Complete Guide)

 African / South American Kashaka

 Mainly found in West Africa, local artisans handcraft the Kashakas using traditional methods passed down through generations.
 These Kashakas are often made from natural gourds and are integral to the cultural music of the region.
 Africa, Peru and other South American countries have all adopted the Kashaka, incorporating it into their folk and contemporary music.
-The South American variations often feature vibrant colors and intricate designs, showcasing the lively spirit of their music culture.
+The South American variations often feature vibrant colours and intricate designs, showcasing the lively spirit of their music culture.

 Indonesian Ocean Kashaka - Indonesia